 Critical Care Unit

 The eight-bed Critical Care Unit is designed to meet the needs of seriously ill cardiac, respiratory, surgical, renal or trauma patients.
 The critical care staff are highly skilled internationally trained specialist nurses.
 All nurses are ACLS trained.
 The unit features the latest in bedside monitoring systems and other specialized equipment.
 Computerized services enhance the current high standards of critical care.
 Information about the patient’s progress is collected at the bedside to assist staff in reviewing patient status and making treatment decisions.
 Beds are specially designed for use in Critical Care to provide comfort and maximum function.
-Visiting hours for the unit are 11:00 AM – 2:00 PM and 4:00 PM- 8 PM.
+Visiting hours are 11am – 2pm and 4pm – 8pm.
+One (1) or two (2) persons may visit at a time for 15 minutes, unless special permission is granted

 We offer an array of maternity services that will make your birthing experience a unique and enjoyable memory.
 Our aim is to offer the highest standard of maternity care to all mothers and babies in the Cayman Islands by providing high quality antenatal, intranatal and postnatal services in a pleasant and safe environment.